coryjamescrook/store/README.md

 # store
-A simple design pattern for a singleton class in javascript.
+A basic state management utility for javascript applications.

 #### To use
 Simply install: